InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: The InterQnet Approach

 \section{The InterQnet Approach}

 Quantum communication networks must scale along multiple dimensions, including \textbf{heterogeneity} of qubit platforms, \textbf{distance} between quantum information source and destination, \textbf{number of quantum nodes} in the network, \textbf{rate} of teleportation or entanglement distribution, and \textbf{number of users}.
-InterQnet takes a full-stack, co-design approach to enable scalable quantum networks through two overarching goals: \begin{itemize} \item \textbf{InterQnet-Achieve:} Practical realization of a 3-node heterogeneous quantum network that integrates ytterbium atoms, erbium ions, and superconducting qubits, connected over the Argonne quantum network (ARQNET)~\cite{islam2024experiences} fiber infrastructure with quantum frequency conversion and microwave-optical transduction. \item \textbf{InterQnet-Scale:} A systems study focused on architectural trade-offs critical to scalability, including centralized vs.~distributed control, in-band vs.~out-of-band signaling, and resource management across heterogeneous platforms. \end{itemize}
+As elaborated in \Cref{sec:open-challenges}, open scalability challenges include the integration of heterogeneous technologies (\textbf{C1}), the development of control frameworks (\textbf{C2}), and a refined understanding of architectures (\textbf{C3}) for quantum networks.
+InterQnet takes a full-stack, co-design approach to enable scalable quantum networks through two overarching goals: \begin{itemize} \item \textbf{InterQnet-Achieve:} Practical realization of a 3-node heterogeneous quantum network that integrates ytterbium atoms, erbium ions, and superconducting qubits, connected over the Argonne quantum network (ARQNET)~\cite{islam2024experiences} fiber infrastructure with quantum frequency conversion and microwave-optical transduction.
+InterQnet-Achieve aims to tackle challenge \textbf{C1} by conducting heterogeneous device development and integration, with experimental demonstrations of entanglement distribution.
+Moreover, InterQnet-Achieve will address challenge \textbf{C2} by adopting a centralized control architecture following SDN design principles. \item \textbf{InterQnet-Scale:} A systems study focused on architectural trade-offs critical to scalability, including centralized vs.~distributed control, in-band vs.~out-of-band signaling, and resource management across heterogeneous platforms.
+InterQnet-Scale aims to close the knowledge gap identified in \textbf{C3} by conducting modeling and simulation studies considering models informed by experimental data and large-scale network topologies. \end{itemize}

 These goals are supported by three tightly integrated technical thrusts: (1) Heterogeneous Devices, which develops and aligns physical-layer capabilities; (2) Error Management, which explores quantum error mitigation and correction strategies for communication; and (3) Network Architecture and Protocols, which designs and evaluates control and coordination across diverse topologies.
 Simulations are grounded in experimental measurements and conducted by using SeQUeNCe, a modular simulation framework developed by the team to support device-aware, protocol-driven architectural studies.